shristi198-crypto/Stocker-Insight/replit.md

-# MarketSenseAI
+# Stocker-Insight

 ## Overview

-MarketSenseAI is a financial stock analysis platform for the Indian stock market (NSE/BSE).
+Stocker-Insight is a financial stock analysis platform for the Indian stock market (NSE/BSE).
 Users enter a stock symbol and receive AI-generated comprehensive analysis reports covering fundamental analysis, technical analysis, risk factors, and buy/hold/avoid recommendations.
 The application uses OpenAI to generate detailed markdown reports that are stored in a PostgreSQL database and displayed with a modern financial dashboard aesthetic.

 ## User Preferences